-This recipe for a vegetarian curry sauce is really easy and it contains a lovely portion of hidden spinach.
-It’s quick to make and the quantities below will make enough for one meal and one portion to freeze.
-You can add whatever you like to it – mixed vegetables, potatoes and lentils all work well.
+A really simple spinach curry sauce recipe that’s ideal for kids.
+This vegetarian curry sauce is really easy to make and you can add whatever fillings you and your kids like – mixed vegetables, potatoes and lentils all work well.

-We had it this week with potatoes, carrots and peas and two out of three kids had a clean plate.
-And the third (the eldest of course, who usually likes peas) only left the peas so I was over the moon!
+We enjoyed this spinach curry sauce this this week with potatoes, carrots and peas and two out of three kids had a clean plate.
+And the third (the eldest of course, who usually likes *tolerates* peas) only left the peas so I was over the moon!

 I have a mini-internal battle every time I hide vegetables in something – part of me thinks that I shouldn’t be doing this any more and that kids need to get used to seeing vegetables on their plate – but spinach is a pretty challenging vegetable for kids (for my kids anyway).
 Even Baby S, who pretty much eats everything at the moment struggles with leafy green things.
 So adding a portion and blending it in means that they get all the goodness without any of the drama.
 It does leave green flecks throughout the sauce – but amazingly they haven’t asked why.
 I suspect they think that it’s herbs.

 Spinach is good for you because it contains lots of fibre, iron and vitamin K amongst other vitamins.
 There’s more information about the nutritional benefits of spinach on the BBC Good Food website.

 Anyway, saying that you could easily leave the spinach out of this recipe if you don’t have any to hand or if your kids won’t eat something with the dreaded green bits in it – I know R wouldn’t have eaten anything with green bits when he was 2.
 It’s still delicious without the spinach added in.